Massachusetts museums and galleries are among the finest in the world

 Visit this one of its kind museum of world art treasures

 One of the finest mid-sized museums in the country offers extraordinary art treasures from 50 centuries of the world’s cultures.
 There is a Renaissance Court with a rare Roman floor mosaic; a medieval Chapter House from the Benedictine Priory of Saint John in west central France; and an exhibit called “Remastered” that offers a new look at the old European Masters.
-WAM’s 38,000-piece collection includes works by Cassatt, Gauguin, Goya, Monet, Sargent and Whistler.
-It’s also home to an exhibition of arms and armor and Helmutt’s House, an interactive space just for kids.
+WAM’s 37,500-piece collection includes works by Cassatt, Gauguin, Goya, Monet, Sargent and Homer.
+It’s also home to a world-renowned collection of arms, armor and art from China, Japan and India.
 Take a guided tour, browse the Art Carts. and sign up for adult and youth art classes and workshops.
 There is a museum library, café and shop.

 65 Main Street